maelvls/maelvls.github.io/content/notes/pdf.md

 date: 2017-09-12
 tags: []
 author: Maël Valais
+devtoId: 365833
+devtoPublished: false
 ---

 The Epson iPrint soft is producing PDFs in 300dpi but the 300 information does not seem to be stored in the PDF metadata; thus, the PDF reader thinks by default that it is a 72 dpi PDF and thus the huge size:

     87,49 × 123,72 cm